safakgur/guard/docs/design-decisions.md

 that doesn't take advantage of the new features can be compiled with copy-by-value semantics and live as a separate package.

-## Experimenting with `ref struct`s

-C# 7.2 also introduced the concept of `ref struct`s.
-Value types declared as `ref struct` must be stack allocated, so they can never be created on the heap as a member of another class.
-They can't implement interfaces, be boxed, or be declared as local variables inside state machines (iterators/async methods).
-They are also not allowed as delegate parameters.

-Although these restrictions are introduced mainly for structures that interop with unmanaged memory, I thought they could also work for us, preventing many ways of misusing the guarded arguments.

-But unfortunately, these limitations make the library very hard to test for so little benefits.
-I may look into writing some Roslyn analyzers to check for correct usage at some point but I think that too wouldn't worth the effort, considering the use of this library being pretty straightforward.

 ## Initializing a Guarded Argument

 Guard needs to know the argument's value to test it against preconditions and its name to include in